HYP3R00T/CelestialDocs/content/docs/navigation/sidebar-config.md

 ### 4) Hiding pages and using `navHidden`

 - To hide a page from the sidebar while keeping it accessible by URL, set `navHidden: true` in the page frontmatter.
 This is useful for partial pages or internal notes.
+- To hide breadcrumbs on a per-page basis, set `hide_breadcrumbs: true` in a page's frontmatter.
 - To hide a manual entry configured in `data/config.ts`, set `hidden: true` on that entry.